 While the financial aid letter is helpful, it’s not fully comprehensive.
 You can find other financial aid options on your own.
-For example, you could qualify for private scholarships offered by nonprofit organizations or companies.
-You can find scholarship opportunities on FastWeb.com, Scholarships.com, or you can shop around for private student loans to fill the gap that federal financial aid doesn’t cover.
+For example, you could qualify for college scholarships or grants offered by nonprofit organizations or companies.

 Beware: You could lose your financial aid

 While you may have qualified for financial aid in the past, you’re not guaranteed to get the same amount, or the same type of aid, in the following years.
 Federal aid requirements can change from year to year, and other circumstances can affect your eligibility.

 Here are a few reasons you could lose financial aid:

 - Your family’s income increased: If your family’s income increased after getting a raise or a new job, you might no longer qualify for federal or state grants or subsidized loans.

 - You defaulted on your loans: If you previously took out federal loans and defaulted on them, you’ll need to get out of student loan default before you can borrow any more.

 - Your grades went down or you didn’t complete enough credits: If your grades slipped, you failed a class, or you didn’t complete enough credits, you might not satisfy the academic progress requirement and lose your federal aid eligibility.

 - You were arrested for a drug offense: If you’re arrested for a drug offense and convicted, you’re ineligible for federal aid until your sentence is served.